lt-columbo/pisces_tools/dashboard_patch/README.md

 # Dashboard Patch for Pisces Dashboard v0.2.9

+### Patches dashboard so the the status values show properly and the update works again

 ### This patch makes changes to these 8 scripts in /etc/monitor-scripts that need updating for the new helium_gateway 1.0.0+

 * auto-maintain.sh